-Each of Messrs.
-King Fai Tsui and Victor Ha Kuk Yung entered into a letter agreement with the Company for his appointment as a Director of the Company for a term of two years commencing from 30 September 2020.
-Each of Dr. Stephen Riady and Mr. John Luen Wai Lee entered into a letter agreement with the Company for his appointment as a Director of the Company for a term of two years commencing from 1 January 2021.
-Following the expiry of the term under their respective former letter agreements with the Company, (a) Mr. Jark Pui Lee entered into a letter agreement with the Company for a term of two years commencing from 1 March 2021; and (b) each of Messrs.
+Messrs.
 Leon Nim Leung Chan and Edwin Neo entered into a letter agreement with the Company for his appointment as a Director of the Company for a term of two years commencing from 1 January 2022.
-All the above letter agreements are terminable by either party by giving three months' prior written notice.
-The term of the Directors of the Company must retire from office at each annual general meeting and their re-election is subject to a vote of shareholders.
-In addition, every Director is subject to retirement by rotation at least once every three years notwithstanding that the total number of Directors to retire at the relevant annual general meeting would as a result exceed one-third of the Directors.
+Following the expiry of the term under their respective former letter agreement with the Company, (a) each of Messrs.
+King Fai Tsui and Victor Ha Kuk Yung entered into a letter agreement with the Company for his appointment as a Director of the Company for a term of two years commencing from 30 September 2022; (b) each of Dr. Stephen Riady and Mr. John Luen Wai Lee entered into a letter agreement with the Company for his appointment as a Director of the Company for a term of two years commencing from 1 January 2023; and (c) Mr. Jark Pui Lee entered into a letter agreement with the Company for his appointment as a Director of the Company for a term of two years commencing from 1 March 2023.
+Ms. Min Yen Goh entered into a letter agreement with the Company for her appointment as a Director of the Company for a term of two years commencing from 30 December 2022.
+Following the resignation of Mr. Edwin Neo as a Director of the Company on 30 December 2022, his letter agreement with the Company was terminated accordingly.
+Mr. Brian Riady entered into a letter agreement with the Company for his appointment as a Director of the Company for a term of two years commencing from 30 March 2023.
+All the above letter agreements will be terminable by either party by giving three months' prior written notice.
+The term of the office of the Directors is also subject to the provisions of the Articles.
+In accordance with the Articles, one-third of the Directors of the Company must retire from office at each annual general meeting and their re-election is subject to a vote of shareholders.
+Every Director is also subject to retirement by rotation at least once every three years notwithstanding that the total number of Directors to retire at the relevant annual general meeting would as a result exceed one-third of the Directors.

-In addition, Dr. Stephen Riady entered into an employment agreement for his employment as an Executive President of the Company with effect from 1 January 2015.
+In addition, Dr. Stephen Riady entered into an employment agreement (as supplemented) for his employment as an Executive President of the Company with effect from 1 January 2015.
 The above employment agreement is terminable by either party by giving three months' prior written notice.
-Dr. Stephen Riady also entered into employment agreements/employment contract with three subsidiaries of the Company which are terminable by either party by giving three months' prior written notice (as the case may be).
-Mr. John Luen Wai Lee entered into employment agreements with two subsidiaries of the Company which are terminable by either party by giving three months' prior notice.
+Dr. Stephen Riady also entered into employment agreements (as supplemented)/employment contract with three subsidiaries of the Company which are terminable by either party by giving three months' or six months' prior written notice (as the case may be).
+Mr. John Luen Wai Lee entered into employment agreements (as supplemented) with two subsidiaries of the Company which are terminable by either party by giving three months' prior written notice.

-The Company has received from each independent non-executive Director an annual confirmation of his independence pursuant to the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited and the Company considers such Directors to be independent.
+The Company has received from each independent non-executive Director an annual confirmation of his/her independence pursuant to the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited and the Company considers such Directors to be independent.